nleiva/aws-testbed/README.md

   <img height="300" title="Software Download section" src="pictures/graph.svg"><br>
 </p>

-A [Playbook](create-EC2-Fedora-34.yml) example is included to automatically create a virtual machine (VM) in AWS that is ready to run containerized multi-vendor network topologies.
+A [Playbook](create-EC2-testbed.yml) example is included in this repository to illustrate how a Testbed environment can be automatically be provision for a particular use-case.
-The diagram below is a representation of the end-goal of this of this repository.
+In this scenario, we create a virtual machine (VM) in AWS that is ready to run containerized multi-vendor network topologies.
-All the AWS resources needed are provisioned as part of the process.
+The diagram below is a representation of the end-goal, that shows the AWS resources that need to be present otherwise created.
-Software requirements install and adding test examples to the VM are also considered.
+It also hints about Software requirements that will be installed, as well as providing pre-built network topology samples.

 <p align="center">
 <img height="400" src="./pictures/aws.svg">